MOPAS XS Polisher

 a. flat for glue mounting (out of stock)

 Special dedicated jig can be designed upon request.

 Request PDF Do’s and Don’ts in polishing with the CPH7

 Micromesh polishing clothes gives best results.
 Use 15 cm wide cloth either square or rectangular (15×20 cm).
 Micromesh clothes can be ordered from JAAP Enterprise.

-Users by conservators and research labs in Europe, the USA and Australia:
+Users: Conservators and Research Labs in Europe, USA and Australia:

 UK: National Gallery London; Courtauld Institute of Art London; Conservation Dept U of Northumbria; Art Access and Research London.

-D: Doerner Institute Munich; Bayerisches Landesamt fur Denkmahl Plege Munich; Technische Universitaet Munich
+D: Doerner Institute Munich; Bayerisches Landesamt fur Denkmahl Plege Munich; Technical University Munich